 Generate Your Minnesota Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Minnesota — ready to review and file for $19.
+Tell SmallClaimsHelper about your case in plain English and it drafts your completed Minnesota claim and a judge script — review and file for $19.

-Start My Claim — $19This page is general information, not legal advice.
-Minnesota small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Start My Claim — $19This is general information, not legal advice.
+Minnesota's small claims forms, fees, and claim limits can change and often vary by county — always rely on the current official forms and verify the rules with your court before you file.